Krishnan's Dairy

 Krishnan's Dairy also weaves in the story of Mughal emperor Shah Jahan who built the Taj Mahal as a memorial for his beloved wife Mumtaz and there is a beautiful, bittersweet symmetry in the two tales - the wife is left alone in one story, the husband in another but the love they have for each other lives on.
 My eyes grew moist towards the end which is both tragic but heartwarming.

-A true testament to the power of live theatre, Krishnan's Dairy reminds us how little it takes to achieve magic on the stage.
+A testament to the power of live theatre, Krishnan's Dairy reminds us how little it takes to achieve magic on the stage.

 The Crystalwords score: 8/10